neuraloperator/neuraloperator/doc/source/user_guide/training.rst

 Distributed Training
 =====================
-We also provide a simple way to use PyTorch's :code:`DistributedDataParallel` functionality to hold data across multiple GPUs.
-We use PyTorch's MPI backend, so all you need to do on a multi-GPU system is the following:
+We also provide a simple way to use PyTorch's :code:`DistributedDataParallel` (DDP) functionality to hold data across multiple GPUs.
+We use PyTorch's  `torchrun` elastic distributed process launcher.
+All our example scripts are written to initialize DDP in the background, so all that is required is installing one additional dependency and running the following (assuming you are running on a single node):

 ::

-    pip install mpi4py
+    conda install openmpi -c conda-forge

-    mpiexec --allow-run-as-root -n N_GPUS python my_script.py
+    torchrun --standalone --nproc_per_node=NUM_GPUS --nnodes=1 myscript.py

 You may need to adjust the batch size, model parallel size and world size in accordance with your specific use case.
+For multi-node jobs, refer to documentation on using `torchrun` with your specific cluster setup.